Syedaaneesa/Auto-Rehab/README.md

 **Live Website:** [https://www.autorehabglobal.com/](https://www.autorehabglobal.com/)

-This custom WordPress website was created for Auto Rehab Global, a leading name in automotive repair and restoration.
-The objective was to deliver a sleek, high-performance platform that showcases their expertise in repairs, restorations, and custom automotive craftsmanship.
+This custom WordPress website was developed for Auto Rehab Global, a respected leader in automotive repair and restoration.
+The goal was to create a sleek, high-performance platform that highlights their repair expertise, restoration work, and custom automotive craftsmanship.
 ---

 ## 🧩 Project Overview